danielparthier/Vogt-et-al-2024/README.md

 ## Description

-This repository contains code to model functional activity of opsins based on the spectral density template developed by Govardovskii et al.
+This repository contains code to model functional activity of opsins based on the spectral density template developed by Govardovskii et al. ([2000](#ref-govardovskii_search_2000)).
-Govardovskii et al. ([2000](#ref-govardovskii_search_2000)).
 The code estimates spectral density in a Bayesian framework and incorporated hierarchical experimental structure using *Stan* ([Carpenter et al.